(Un)distorted stabilisers in the handlebody group: Primitive and Annulus Stabilisers

 Choose a basis $e_1, \ldots, e_g$ for $\pi_1(V)$, so that $e_1, e_2$ correspond to loops in $X^0$, the loop $\alpha^0$ defines the conjugacy class of $e_1$, and the loops $e_3, \ldots, e_g$ are dual to the handles $h_i$, not entering $X^0\cup X^1$.
 We summarise some important properties of $P$ in the following lemma. \begin{lemma} The element $P$ induces the following automorphism on $\pi_1(V)$ with respect to the basis chosen above:

 Furthermore, $P$ fixes the curve $\alpha^0$ and restricts to the identity on $X^1$. \end{lemma} Let $\psi$ be a pseudo-Anosov element of $X$ which induces an irreducible, exponentially growing automorphism $\Theta$ of $\pi_1(X) = F_2$.
-Define the mapping classes
+Recall that $\Psi = \iota'(\psi)$ is then an element of the handlebody group of $V$, which restricts to $\psi$ on $X$.
+Define the elements

-Observe that each $f_k$ lies in the handlebody group, and we have the following \begin{lemma} The element $f_k$ induces the following automorphism on $\pi_1(V)$ with respect to the basis chosen above:
+Each $f_k$ lies in the handlebody group, and we have the following \begin{lemma} The element $f_k$ induces the following automorphism on $\pi_1(V)$ with respect to the basis chosen above:

-Furthermore, each $f_k$ fixes \begin{enumerate}[i)] \item the curve $\alpha^1$, \item a non-separating annulus $A$, one boundary component of which is $\alpha^1$, \item for each $h=1, \ldots, g-2$, a separating annulus $A_h$, one boundary component of which is $\alpha^1$, and whose complement has genus $h$. \end{enumerate} Here, the annuli $A, A_h$ do not depend on $k$. \end{lemma} \begin{proof} The claim on the action on fundamental group is clear from Lemma~\ref{lem:action-P}.
+Furthermore, each $f_k$ fixes \begin{enumerate}[i)] \item the curve $\alpha^1$, \item a non-separating annulus $A$, one boundary component of which is $\alpha^1$, \item for each $h=1, \ldots, g-2$, a separating annulus $A_h$, one boundary component of which is $\alpha^1$, and so that one complementary component of $A_h$ has genus $h$. \end{enumerate} Here, the annuli $A, A_h$ do not depend on $k$. \end{lemma} \begin{proof} The claim on the action on fundamental group is clear from Lemma~\ref{lem:action-P}.
 Also observe that since $P$ acts as the identity on $X^1$, the same is true for $f_k$.
 This immediately implies that the mapping class $f_k$ preserves the loop $\alpha^1 \subset X^1$.
-Furthermore, we can choose a curve $\hat{\alpha}^1$ which is disjoint from $\alpha^0, \beta^0$ and bounds an annulus $A$ together with $\alpha^1$.
-By choosing the $\partial D_i^\pm$ to lie on the correct side of $\hat{\alpha}^1, \alpha^1$.
-In this way, we can ensure that the annulus $A$ can be non-separating or separating, and in the latter case, we can choose the genus separated off freely between $1$ and $g-2$. \end{proof} Now we are ready to prove the lower distortion parts of the theorems mentioned at the beginning of this section. \begin{proof}[Proof of the lower bound in Theorem~\ref{thm:primstab-distorted}] The stabiliser of any primitive curve $\alpha$ is conjugate, in the handlebody group, to the stabiliser of $\alpha^1$.
+Furthermore, we can choose a curve $\hat{\alpha}^1$ which is disjoint from $\alpha^0, \beta^0$ and bounds an annulus $A$ together with $\alpha^1$ (compare Figure~\ref{fig:pushing-setup}).
+By choosing the $\partial D_i^\pm$ to lie on the correct side of $\hat{\alpha}^1, \alpha^1$, we can ensure that the annulus $A$ can be non-separating or separating, and in the latter case, we can choose the genus separated off freely between $1$ and $g-2$. \end{proof} Now we are ready to prove the lower distortion parts of the theorems mentioned at the beginning of this section. \begin{proof}[Proof of the lower bound in Theorem~\ref{thm:primstab-distorted}] The stabiliser of any primitive curve $\alpha$ is conjugate, in the handlebody group, to the stabiliser of $\alpha^1$.
 Hence, it suffices to show that the stabiliser of $\alpha^1$ is at least exponentially distorted.
 We use the elements $f_k$ as above.
-Namely, we have a Lipschitz map